 Tomato Bulgur Pilaf

-- 2 ounces (1/2 stick) unsalted butter
+- 2 ounces (½ stick) unsalted butter

 - 1 large onion finely chopped

-- 1/2 cup boiling water
+- ½ cup boiling water

 - Kosher salt and freshly ground black pepper

 - Add the grated tomato, bring to a simmer, then lower the heat to medium-low and cook, stirring regularly, for about 5 minutes.

 - Add the boiling water, stir, and then add the bulgur, stirring again to combine.
 Season with salt and pepper to taste.
-When the mixture starts to bubble, lower the heat to low, cover, and cook for about 15 minutes, or until all the liquid is absorbed.
+When the mixture starts to bubble, lower the heat to low, cover, and cook for about 15 to 18 minutes (it can take even longer for the extra extra coarse bulgur to cook—around 25 minutes or so), or until all the liquid is absorbed.